Richardsl/heatmap-calendar-obsidian/README.md

 **"this.container"** is passed as the first argument because the plugin needs to know where to render the calendar.
 You don't have to worry about this.

 "renderHeatmapCalendar()" then takes **"calendarData"** as the secondary argument.
 This is the javascript object you have to create yourself in order to give plugin instructions and data.
-Most of the properties are optional, but you have to supply an entries array as an absolute minimum:
+Most of the properties are optional, but you have to supply an entries array as an absolute minimum.

+See the beginning of the readme for the full code example.

 **absolute minimum code example:**
 ~~~javascript